strawlab/retina-record/README.md

 * Does not transcode video from the camera but streams the already-encoded H264 video directly to an .mp4 file.
 Consequently, CPU usage is minimal.
 * Stores additional timing data inline in the .mp4 file.
-See "Timing metadata" below.
+See "Timing data" below.
 * Based on the [`retina`](https://crates.io/crates/retina) Rust crate to support H264 RTSP cameras.
 This is the same library underlying [Moonfire